Ramadan 2023

 Ramadan prayer beads image

 The following regular and specially-scheduled spaces will be available for personal and small group prayer, open during regular building hours.
-Dates and travel prayer mats will be provided in each space:
+Prayer mats will be provided in each space. *Indicates fridge to store drinks and dates in room or near by.

-• Ricketson 314, Reflection Room (Law School), west end of third floor. *3 full size fridges in lobby (west of Reflection Room)
+• Ricketson Law School Building (Reflection Room 314)- west end of third floor - *fridges in lobby, west of Reflection Room

-While there are no facilities within the prayer spaces to make wudu, there are public restrooms near each.
+While there are no facilities within the prayer spaces to make wudu, there are public restrooms near each prayer room.

 Kareem